The Vector Grounding Problem: Concluding Remarks

 \section{Concluding Remarks}

-We have argued that the Symbol Grounding Problem, as introduced by Harnad, can be adapted to apply to deep neural networks such as large pretrained models, thereby taking the form of what we have termed the Vector Grounding Problem.
-Despite first appearances, we have sought to demonstrate that at least a subset of current large pretrained models have the features necessary to be endowed with representations and outputs grounded in the world.
-Our analysis has primarily focused on Transformer-based LLMs, which are some of the most successful models in natural language processing to date.
+We have argued that the Symbol Grounding Problem, as introduced by \citet{Harnad1990}, also applies to deep neural networks such as generative pre-trained models, albeit in a slightly different form, which we have called the Vector Grounding Problem.
+We have sought to demonstrate that at least some current generative pre-trained models satisfy the requirements for having representations and outputs grounded in extra-linguistic referents.

-While our discussion has focused on LLMs and, to a lesser extent, on their multimodal counterparts, any AI system fulfilling the causal-informational and historical relations requirements delineated above can possess representations with intrinsic meaning.
-Meeting these requirements is far from trivial, but it may also be less demanding than it initially seems.
-As philosophical theories of representation have forcefully shown, in order to understand how cognitive systems---both biological and artificial---function, including at the subpersonal level, we must carefully scrutinise our intuitions about the requirements for intrinsic meaning.
-We must also resist the temptation to assume that the availability of intrinsic meaning necessarily entails the existence of complex cognitive abilities such as understanding, knowledge, or consciousness.
-While having states imbued with intrinsic meaning might constitute one of the fundamental conditions for possessing these other cognitive abilities, it is insufficient on its own.
-For instance, activations of specific populations of neurons in the mammalian cortex may represent the presence of edges in the visual scene, but these neuronal activations do not inherently understand or possess knowledge about edges.
+While our discussion has focused on LLMs and, to a lesser extent, on their multimodal counterparts, any AI system that fulfils the causal-informational and selection history requirements delineated above can possess representations with intrinsic meaning.
+Meeting these requirements is far from trivial, but nonetheless within reach of current AI models.
+As philosophical theories of representation have shown, to understand how cognitive systems---both biological and artificial---function, we must resist assuming that intrinsic meaning necessarily entails complex cognitive abilities such as understanding, knowledge, or consciousness.
+While having states imbued with intrinsic meaning might be a fundamental condition for possessing these cognitive abilities, it is insufficient on its own.
+Activations of specific populations of neurons in the mammalian cortex may represent the presence of edges in the visual scene, but these neuronal activations do not understand or possess knowledge about edges.
 We suggest that a similar claim can be made regarding the internal representations and outputs of LLMs and related connectionist models.